-If you think your canine friend barks for other reasons (excitement, fear, boredom, etc) visit the Barking Dog main page for more help.
+If you think your pet barks for other reasons (excitement, fear, boredom, etc), visit the Barking Dog main page for more help.

 Resource guarding can be mild or very intense.
-If you have never done any obedience training with your pet, the list below will help you catch up on basic things you and your pooch NEED to know.
-Don't despair if the list looks long, you will actually start seeing good changes in your canine friend as you move down the "to do" list.
+If you have never done any obedience training, read the articles in the list below.
+They will help you catch up on basic concepts you NEED to know.
+The list looks daunting, but you will start seeing good changes in your canine friend as you move down the "to do" list.

 Your first task is to relax.
-You are probably feeling frustrated and a little bit scared, but there are many tools and techniques that can help you with.
-You should probably help your pet relax too, canine massage and exercise are good choices to start your dog barking control program.
+You are probably feeling frustrated and a little bit scared, staying calm will make you a better trainer.
+Help your pet relax too; canine massage and physical exercise are good choices to start your dog barking control program.

 Your second task is to learn how to be a confident leader.
 This is not a

 competition about dominance.
-Your hound feels stressed and threatened,
+Your pet feels stressed and threatened,

 he is by no means trying to be "dominant".
 By showing your pet that you